cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 When all possible input values in case expression are handled by one of the `when` branches, it is not necessary to use the two jumps in front of the jump table to handle out-of-range values.
 Mindcode is currently incapable of determining this is the case and keeps these jumps in place by default.
 By setting the `unsafe-case-optimization` compiler directive to `true`, Mindcode assumes all input values are handled by case expressions.
 This prevents the out-of-range handling instructions from being generated, making the optimized case expression faster by two instructions per execution, and leads to the optimization being considered for case expressions with four branches or more.

-Putting an `else` branch into a case expression obviously means not all input values are handled, and doing so disables the unsafe optimization—the out-of-range checks will remain.
+Putting an `else` branch into a case expression obviously means not all input values are handled, and doing so disables the unsafe optimization (the out-of-range checks will remain).

 If you activate the `unsafe-case-optimization` directive, and an unhandled input value is encountered, the behavior of the generated code is undefined.

 ### Mindustry content conversion

-When all `when` branches in the case expression contain built-in constants representing Mindustry content of the same type (items, liquids, unit types or block types) and the optimization level is set to `advanced`, the case switcher converts these built-in constants to logic IDs, adds an instruction to convert the input value to a logic id (using the `sensor` instruction with the `@id` property) and attempts to build a jump table over the resulting numeric values.
+When all `when` branches in the case expression contain built-in constants representing Mindustry content of the same type (items, liquids, unit types or block types) and the optimization level is set to `advanced`, the case switcher converts these built-in constants to logic IDs, adds an instruction to convert the input value to a logic ID (using the `sensor` instruction with the `@id` property) and attempts to build a jump table over the resulting numeric values.

 The following preconditions need to be met to apply content conversion:

 * All values in `when` branches must be either `null`, or built-in variables referencing Mindustry content of the same type (items, building types and so on).
 * Values used in `when` clauses must be unique.
-* The logic id must be known to Mindcode for all `when` values.
+* The logic ID must be known to Mindcode for all `when` values.
-* All logic ids must be stable, or `target-optimization` mode must be set to `specific`.
+* All logic IDs must be stable, or `target-optimization` mode must be set to `specific`.
 * The optimization level must be set to `advanced`.

 > [!NOTE]
 > The out-of-range handling instructions are omitted when `unsafe-case-optimization` is set to `true` and there's no `else` branch.
 Make sure that all possible input values are handled before removing the `else` branch or applying the `unsafe-case-optimization` directive.
-When the input value originates in the game (e.g., item selected in a sorter), keep in mind the value obtained this way might be null.
+When the input value originates in the game (e.g., item selected in a sorter), keep in mind the value obtained this way might be `null`.

 #### Null values